Real Estate Diversity Initiative (REDI)

 Sherry Cole, REDI graduate

-Participation Selection
+Cohort Selection

 - Advanced: Currently working in the real estate industry with a minimum of 5 years of full-time experience.
 Very familiar with real estate concepts/ideas.